 Some people go down in 4Cs, others pick the lab-created diamond way, and some look for alternatives to diamonds, one of those alternatives is a stone called moissanite.

 So what exactly is the difference between moissanite and diamonds?

-In this article we’ll go over how the two stones differ, how they are similar and some other important stuff you should know before you make a decision to buy.
+In this article we’ll go over how the two stones differ, where they are similar (and where they are not), and some other important stuff you should know before you make a decision to buy.

 What is Moissanite?